Dan Peek: Contemporary Christian music

 Years of life on the road with America had taken a toll on him.
 He renounced drugs and alcohol, renewed his Christian faith, and began to seek a different artistic direction than Beckley or Bunnell.
-He went on to sign with Pat Boone's Lamb & Lion Records and found renewed success as a pioneering artist in the emerging Christian pop music genre.
+He went on to sign with Pat Boone's Lamb & Lion Records and found renewed success as an artist in the emerging Christian pop music genre.

 Peek's debut solo album, All Things Are Possible, was released in 1979.
 Chris Christian co-wrote, produced, and contributed acoustic guitar and backing vocals on the album.
-The title track reached the Billboard charts, making the Top 10 in the A/C Billboard chart and number 1 in the Christian charts, becoming one of the earliest contemporary Christian music crossover hits.
+The title track reached the Billboard charts, making the Top 10 on the A/C Billboard chart and number 1 in the Christian charts, becoming one of the earliest contemporary Christian music crossover hits.
 Another song on the album, "Love Was Just Another Word", was recorded in Los Angeles and written by Chris Christian and Steve Kipner.
 Gerry Beckley and Dewey Bunnell contributed the background vocals.
 This was the last time the three original members of America recorded together.
 At the 22nd Grammy Awards, the album was nominated, losing in the Contemporary Gospel category to The Imperials album Heed the Call.

-Peek waited five years before releasing a second solo album, 1984's Doer of the Word, which hit number 2 in the Christian charts.
+Peek waited five years before releasing a second solo album, 1984's Doer of the Word, which hit number 2 on the Christian charts.
 Gerry Beckley contributed background vocals, which were recorded at Chris Christian's studio in Los Angeles while Peek was there.
 1986 saw the release of his Electrovoice album, again to the CCM market, which included a remake of "Lonely People", featuring a very similar lead vocal treatment and overall arrangement to the original America version.
 He changed some of the song's lyrics to reflect his Christian faith; for example, the lines "And ride that highway in the sky" and "You never know until you try" became "And give your heart to Jesus Christ".

 Peek spent much of the 1990s in semi-retirement, occasionally recording music at his home in Bodden Town, Grand Cayman Island.
 He released several solo projects and collaborated with Ken Marvin and Brian Gentry as "Peace" on three albums.
 In the years before his death, Peek released music via his website.
 His last musical collaboration was performing lead vocal on a track on the 2011 album Steps on the Water by Etcetera.

 He published An American Band, an autobiography based on America's most successful period, and his own spiritual journey.